 In recovery, we may encounter a challenging situation or time when we feel the need to return to substance use.
 And, sometimes, we do.
 Relapse can be an experience that hits us with feelings of guilt and shame.
 What did I do?
 What do I do now?
 Getting honest about your relapse is the first step in returning to sobriety.
 When you don’t get honest, you may fall into a spiral of guilt, shame, remorse, and anger that can further fuel your addiction.
 But, how do you get honest?

 We cannot truly recover without honesty.
 Being honest isn’t just about telling the truth.
 Rather, it’s about being real and genuine with yourself and showing up authentically.
 Honesty in recovery from addiction promotes a sense of openness.
-You will also feel a sense of empowerment as you show up consistently as your authentic self.
+You will also feel empowered as you show up consistently as your authentic self.

 Dishonesty can trap you, especially once you have relapsed.
 Denial is common when you lack the motivation or encouragement you need to face challenges, such as getting honest about your relapse.
 It may seem easier to hide from this challenge than face it.
 However, it is difficult to make any progress unless you can openly recognize your challenges.